 A major part of optimizing the experience for your customers is giving them the choice to create their desired experience.
 Not offering enough shipping and payment options can easily be a deal breaker on an international order.
-Unfortunately, many merchants take a one size fits all approach to these areas which ends up restricting their international sales potential.
+Unfortunately, many merchants take a one-size fits all approach to these areas, which ends up restricting their international sales potential.

 Top barriers to shopping cross-border, among all online shoppers surveyed (% selecting each statement)

 Offering multiple shipping options at checkout can be one of the most powerful tools for customer satisfaction and conversion.
-Many times merchants work so hard to get the buyer to the checkout page only to lose them because the shipping options were extremely limited, often too expensive and not the needed service level.
+Many times, merchants work so hard to get the buyer to the checkout page only to lose them, because the shipping options were extremely limited, often too expensive and not the needed service level.
 Your customers are now left with a “take it or leave it” choice.
 Even if they do purchase, they may not be very happy about what was offered and will be less likely to return.
 Why not give your customers what they are looking for?
-For best results customize the options given to customers at checkout.
-It’s important to offer multiple price points and service levels which allows the buyer to choose the best fit for them.
+For best results, customize the options given to customers at checkout.
+It’s important to offer multiple price points and service levels that allow the buyer to choose the best fit for them.
 Their choice now changes from “take it or leave it” to a more pleasant choice of “which one”.
 This will not only increase conversion, but your customers will be much more likely to return to your site in the future.

 Choice for merchants

-You’ve worked hard to build your business and you deserve to have the ability to choose the solutions that work best for you and your international customers.
-The international market is growing and evolving rapidly and it’s imperative that you have the flexibility to adapt to the changing landscape.
+You’ve worked hard to build your business, and you deserve to have the ability to choose the solutions that work best for you and your international customers.
+The international market is growing and evolving rapidly, and it’s imperative that you have the flexibility to adapt to the changing landscape.

 You not only need the buyer to have multiple shipping options at checkout, but you need them to be the best value possible.
 Shipping costs can make up a significant portion of the overall international transaction.
-The better value your shipping options are the better your conversion will be.
+The better value your shipping options are, the better your conversion will be.
 It is important for you to maintain the flexibility to choose the shipping solutions that create the best choice and value for your customers.
-This allows you to custom tailor the offerings to your customers and quickly change things on the fly if you find a better solution.
-This flexibility puts you in control and gives you the leverage to create the best value for your customers which will create more sales for you.
+This allows you to custom tailor offerings to your customers and quickly change things on the fly if you find a better solution.
+This flexibility puts you in control and gives you the leverage to create the best value for your customers, which will create more sales for you.

-When evaluating payment solutions be sure you have the ability to capture payments in the shopper’s local currency while still paying out to you in USD.
+When evaluating payment solutions, be sure you have the ability to capture payments in the shopper’s local currency while still paying out to you in USD.
 This creates a positive buying experience for you and your customer.

 Consumers want choice in how they pay